HuYumu/Calculator/README.md

 # Calculator

-A calculator written in C++, and use Qt as user interface.
+A calculator for basic calculation including plus,subtract,multiply,divide and brackets.
+Written in C++, and use Qt as user interface.

 <img src="./images/display.png" style="zoom: 33%;" />